s-dahal/build-parent/README.md

 Required for running this:

-1. Download and install Open JDK Java 21
+1. Download and install Open JDK Java 23 (Azul preferred)
-2. Download and install Apache Maven 3.9.8 or later
+2. Download and install Apache Maven 3.9.9 or later
 3. Download and install Git

 ## Building and Running